 But if he does, they're all just concerned as hell that it would be Lieberman.

-Uh I uh where does this paranoia come from?
+Where does this paranoia come from?

-Lieberman, I think wants to win his Senate seat back.
+Lieberman, I think, wants to win his Senate seat back.

-Why why would Lieberman even want it?
+Why would Lieberman even want it?

 Why would Lieberman be Secretary of Defense for two years?